jiaohehu/NPreview/DOC-preview-math.md

   of backtick and dollar-sign.
 If they are detected, then it is not treated as a math expression but rather as normal text.

+- For \usepackage{libertinust1math} the U character when it is under \mathcal{U} looks more a little like a V than a U. But I think it is a small issue.
+Overall, this fonts is much better when it comes to rendering small letters and numbers such as those of a nested fraction.
+Especially the vertical spacing between the numerator and denominator seems correct while the native LATEX font does this poorly.